hannahmetzler/TwitterSuicideR/README.md

 - results: outputs created by the script, which are then used for further scripts, or used as tables in the paper
 - tweet_training_set: contains the final version of the training set without tweet text
 - data_tweet_volumes: daily volumes of tweets per category
 - in addition to these folders, you need to add a folder with the name: "full_tweet_set_for_predictions_withRTs_inquery" after cloning this repository.
 It is the folder for predictions dataset with 14 million tweets (7.15 in the years 2016-2018) for which we predicted labels using BERT.
 It contains no tweet text, but tweet id's, date, number of retweets of the original tweet, if the tweet is a retweet or not, and whether it contains the lifeline number or a search term referring to the lifeline.
 It was too large to upload to github, and can be downloaded at: www.doi.org/10.17605/OSF.IO/9WX7V.

+### Dataset documentation

+**Training data set** (training_posts20201201_main_categories_no_tweet_text.tsv)

+- timestamp: publication date and time of the tweet
+- tweet_id: ID needed to redownload the tweet via the Twitter API (rehydration)
+- set: the subset of the dataset as described in the Manuscript, section "Creating the Annotation Scheme and Labelled Dataset":
+    1. inital_training_set_coded_on_CH denotes the about 550 tweets coded on the Crimson Hexagon platform in step 1 of dataset creation.
+    2. reliability_testing_set1 denotes the 500 tweets added in step 2.
+    3. realibility_testing_set2 deontes the remaining tweets added in step 3, until we reached at least 200 per category
+    4.   basefrequency denotes the 1000 randomly selected tweets that were added to the training set in step 4
+- ambiguous: keywords for tweets the coders found ambiguous at some point during the coding process.
+E.g. pastsuicidality denotes tweets that speak about suicidality in the past, and implicitly suggest that coping occured, without being explicit.
+- notserious_unclear: tweets that are clearly not serious (jokes, metaphors, exaggerations etc) or where it is unclear if they are serious in contrast to sarcastic etc, are marked with a 1.
+All other tweets get a 0.
+- focus: the problem/suffering vs. solution/coping perspective of the tweet: 0= neither problem solution,1 = problem, 2=solution (see Table 1 in the Manuscript)
+- type: denotes the message type (see Table 1 in the Manuscript)
+- category: the 12 detailed categories resulting from crossing focus/perspective and type
+- category2: an alternative 2nd category that would also fit that was considered during labelling (could be used for multi-label machine learning models).
+Most tweets do not have a second fitting category.
+- main_category: the 6 categories that models were trained on in the paper (coping, suicidality (=suicidal ideation & attempts), prevention, awareness, werther (=suicide cases) and all other categories combined irrelevant
+- about_suicide: tweet is about actual suicide = 1, not about actual suicide = 0.
+All tweets except the off-topic category are about actual suicide.

 ### Scripts that CAN be run with the datasets available in the repository